nchan0154/nicchan.me/src/blog/a-use-case-for-will-change.md

 In a pre-pandemic life, I might have tried harder to get the bottom of this mystery, but alas, it was everything I had in me to type up this blog post, which I've uncharacteristically hammered out in a single sitting.
 Perhaps I will never know why `will-change` was able to save me in this case.
 I'd be extremely eager to hear if other folks have had experience with the `will-change` property smoothing any rendering issues, my inbox is open!

 PS: Happy new year of the tiger.
 May 2022 be kinder to us all.

+## Further examples (Last updated February 27, 2022)

+Since publishing this article, I've found some other folks who have had luck with will-change resolving rendering issues.
+Thanks to the folks below who allowed me to share their discoveries here.

+Alex Riviere noticed that when using Chrome 98 with a Macbook Pro, the last cloned item in [this infinite scrolling section](https://codepen.io/fimion/pen/jOamJaE?editors=0010) would cause the last element not to render.
+Adding `will-change: transform` fixes this.

+Brian Cross noticed a recent issue with Safari 15 where GSAP transform animations that had worked correctly in previous versions were now [leaving behind artifacts](https://codepen.io/BrianCross/pen/wvqZPEq).
+[The official GSAP team's response](https://greensock.com/forums/topic/30156-safari-v15-rendering-bug/) was to add `will-change: transform` to the problematic element.